 The Authority has conducted extensive outreach with the community of Fairmead to identify and evaluate measures that could mitigate impacts beyond the resource-specific measures that, for example, reduce noise, visual impacts, and community division stemming from construction and operations of the Central Valley Wye alternatives.
 Coordination to develop mitigation aimed at offsetting the HSR contribution to stressors on the community would provide an opportunity to maintain quality of life in Fairmead.
-For example, the Chowchilla Elementary School District's long-range master plan involves the closure of the community's only public school and facility-Fairmead Elementary School.
-As part of EJ-MM#1, the Authority is pursuing the purchase of this facility after closure, and transferring it back to Madera County for operation and maintenance.
+As part of EJ-MM#1, the Authority would provide funding to Madera County to construct a community center in Fairmead.
 Through mitigation measure EJ-MM#2, the Authority proposes to address the community's lack of sewer and water service, which constrains future development, by providing funding to connect Fairmead to the Chowchilla Wastewater Treatment Plant and the nearest safe and reliable municipal water supply system.

 In addition to other mitigation proposed to address the impacts of the SR 152 alternatives, the mitigation measures proposed to address environmental justice effects on the community of Fairmead would reduce the negative effect of existing stressors in the community, improve the quality of life of Fairmead residents, and remove a constraint to development in Fairmead.
 The improvements described in EJ-MM#1 and EJ-MM#2 would only be applied with construction and operations of the SR 152 alternatives.
 These mitigation measures are not proposed as part of the Avenue 21 to Road 13 Wye Alternative because that alternative would not result in direct or indirect impacts on the community.
-With the beneficial effect of the mitigation proposed for the SR 152 alternatives, which exceeds the mitigation proposed at the time the Merced to Fresno Final EIR/EIR was issued, the FRA has preliminarily concluded that there would be no disproportionately high and adverse effects on the community of Fairmead from construction and operations of any of the Central Valley Wye alternatives.
-The preliminary determination assumes that agreement can be reached with the necessary parties to implement the mitigation measures discussed in this chapter.
-A final determination as to whether there are disproportionately high and adverse effects on Fairmead will be included in the Merced to Fresno Section: Central Valley Wye Final Supplemental EIR/EIS.
+With the beneficial effect of the mitigation proposed for the SR 152 alternatives, which exceeds the mitigation proposed at the time the Merced to Fresno Final EIR/EIR was issued, the Authority herein concludes that there would be no disproportionately high and adverse effects on the community of Fairmead from construction and operations of any of the Central Valley Wye alternatives.
+This determination assumes that agreement can be reached with the necessary parties to implement the mitigation measures discussed in this chapter.